Ludovico di Varthema: Persia

 Probably using the sultana's cash gift, Varthema purchased passage on an Arab ship for India.
 By now it was March 1504.
 The ship was supposed to make a stop in the Persian Gulf first, but contrary winds forced it in the opposite direction, and it ended up having to sail south instead, calling in at Zeila and Berbera (on the coast of Somalia).
 He gives brief descriptions of both places.

 From Somalia, the ship proceeded to sail across the Arabian Sea to the Indian port of Diu in Gujarat.
 From Diu, it sailed up the Gulf of Cambay to Gogo.
 Business done there, the ship sailed back across the Arabian Sea to the Persian Gulf.
-The ship made landfall at Julfar, on the other side of Cape Mussandam at the entrance to the gulf, then doubled back over the cape to make a brief stop in Muscat, before proceeding across the strait to Ormuz.
+The ship made landfall at Julfar, on the other side of Cape Mussandam at the entrance to the gulf, then doubled back over the cape to make a brief stop in Muscat, before proceeding across the strait to Hormuz.